Last updated: September 13, 2023

 Is my personal information secure?

 We work hard to protect your personal information.
-We employ administrative, technical, and physical security controls where appropriate, such as encryption, 2-step verification, and strict contractual obligations for employees and contractors.
+We employ administrative, technical, and physical security controls where appropriate, such as encryption, 2-step verification, and appropriate contractual obligations for employees and contractors.

-Your personal information and files are stored on Adobe’s servers and the servers of companies we hire to provide services to us.
+Your personal information and files are stored on Adobe’s servers and the servers of companies we engage to provide services to us.

 Does Adobe transfer my personal information across national borders?

-The main locations where we process your personal information are the US and India, but we also transfer personal information to all other countries in the world where our Services and Software are available.
+The main locations where we process your personal information are the US and India, but we also transfer personal information to all other countries in which Adobe or its affiliates, providers, and partners operate.
 We carry out these transfers in compliance with applicable laws – for example, by putting data transfer agreements in place to help protect your personal information.

 The information above applies to Adobe users who are consumers.
 More information is available for our business customers that want to learn more about Cross-border data transfers [https://www.adobe.com/privacy/eudatatransfers.html].